About the Scholarly Book Awards | Information and applications | Data collection and protection policy | FAQ | How to reach us

 Benefits of consulting a publisher

-Please consult this list of eligible publishers.
+Review our current list of eligible publishers.

-Peer review and conflict-of-interest
+Peer review and conflict of interest

 Acknowledging support